Lekan-E/Analysis-for-a-Bike-Sharing-Company-to-Boost-Member-Conversion/README.md

-# Comparative-Analysis-Project
+# Customer-Analysis-Project
-A customer analysis study for a bike-sharing company to better understand how members and casual riders uses the bike and provide recommendations to convert casual riders to annual members.
+A customer analysis study for a bike-sharing company to better understand how members and casual riders use the bike and provide recommendations to convert casual riders to annual members.

 ## Overview
-This is a case-study for a bike-sharing company that provides bicycles to annual members and casual riders which come as single-ride passes and full-day passes with a fleet of 5,824 bicycles including (Electric, Classic and Docked Bikes) which are located in a network of 692 stations across Chicago.
+This is a case study for a bike-sharing company that provides bicycles to annual members and casual riders which come as single-ride passes and full-day passes with a fleet of 5,824 bicycles including (Electric, Classic and Docked Bikes) which are located in a network of 692 stations across Chicago.
 Bicycles can begin at a station and be returned to any station. <br />

-## Businesss Task
+## Business Task
-The director of marketing has tasked me to come up with strategies aimed at converting exisiting casual riders to annual members.
-To do that the marketing team needs to better understand riders differ.
-For us to achieve this, we need to study both customer's needs, behaviours and understand the pattern. <br />
+The marketing director has tasked me to develop strategies aimed at converting existing casual riders to annual members.
+To do that the marketing team needs to understand better riders differ.
+To achieve this, we need to study both customers' needs, behaviours and understand the pattern. <br />
 This involves studying:
 * Number of Trips
 * Duration of Rides